Sheena Rijwani

 • How will the sales process run in alignment with marketing efforts?

-These five questions will help set boundaries for both the teams and ensure a seamless workflow.
-If these teams are working together, defining clear expectations and responsibilities is essential for smooth working.
+These five questions will help set boundaries for both teams and ensure a seamless workflow.
+Defining clear expectations and responsibilities is essential for smooth working if these teams work together.

-Through the ongoing and effective collaboration of the sales and marketing teams, the ABM process can successfully yield results.
+The ABM process can successfully yield results through the ongoing and effective collaboration of the sales and marketing teams.

 The ultimate goal is to expand the business by closing large accounts.
 However, to achieve it, the sales and marketing teams should break down bigger goals into smaller ones.
-This will ensure the work done is of quality and meets the milestone within the timeline.
+This will ensure the work is of high quality and meets the milestones within the timeline.

 5. Make efforts to attract high-quality contacts